“What on earth would I do if four bears came into my camp? Why, I would die of course. Literally shit myself lifeless.”

 The Soft-shell Rooftop Tent

-Today you’ll find numerous brands in different sizes and different materials.
+Today you’ll find numerous brands of different sizes and different materials.
 Especially the drop-down annex has become a popular add-on.
-They also fit in a wider range of budgets.
+They also fit into a wider range of budgets.

-A quick search on Amazon shows that there are tons of them, such as:
+A quick search on Amazon shows that there are tons of rooftop tents, such as:

 - The Tuff Stuff (Delta) rooftop tent (under $1000), which also comes in a family-sized version.

 - The Tepui Ayer (also under $1000, and with round zippers!
 Why don’t they all?
 More on that in part 2 of this series).

 - The Tepui mosquito-net version with the option to buy the weather hood separately (making it a cheaper option).